Kingston Eco-op is using lessons learned during lockdown as a springboard for new fitness activities at its centre.

-Following a difficult period of lockdown Kingston Eco-op, a KVA project, is set to re-open at a new centre on 19 October.
+Following a difficult period of lockdown Kingston Eco-op, a KVA project, reopened at a new centre on 19 October.

 Kingston Eco-op is a longstanding Kingston project which started out as a partnership of local charities.
 The project is managed by Kingston Voluntary Action and they have partnerships with different local providers and organisations.